Weight training… taught me about teaching? It did.

 As I’ve taught longer, I’ve come to encourage questions like, why are we learning this?
 Could I do that more though?
 What if I anticipated the questions and provided students with the reasoning for activities?
 I want to create a classroom culture that encourages such questions.

 Looking back, I was like a freshmen at the gym.
-I had some desire, but even more, I had unknowns.
-I stood in a new place with unfamiliar people.
-I had never used the tools before.
-I possessed this overwhelming fear.
+I had some desire, but even more, I had unknowns; I stood in a new place with unfamiliar people; I had never used the tools before; and I possessed this overwhelming fear.

 What life experience gave you a unique perspective about education?
 Sometimes it helps to be a student in life so we teachers can experience the struggles and experience from a fresh perspective.